Starlink-Project/Satellite-vs-Cellular/Figure7/README.md

 `python Fig7.py`

-If everything succeeds, figures of TCP throughput improvement by parallelism should be created with the format '.pdf'.
+If everything succeeds, the figure of TCP throughput improvement by parallelism should be created with the format '.pdf'.